 Tips for improving migraine symptoms and sleep health

 While migraines don’t have a cure, some medications and behavioral changes may improve sleep and migraine symptoms.
+There is also a new drug free alternative to managing migraines through a wearable device that Cefaly offers.
 Here are a few ways to improve sleep and manage migraines:

 - Go to sleep and wake up at consistent times